 In Florida, financial crimes are treated seriously.
 With the recent technological advances and current economic changes, instances of bank fraud are more common than ever before.
-Bank fraud is defined as the execution of an action which defrauds a financial institution. it is a federal criminal offense and may carry very severe penalties.
+It’s defined as the execution of an action which defrauds a financial institution. it is a federal criminal offense and may carry very severe penalties.
 These penalties could include prison sentences lasting several years or even decades, as well as fines that may reach $1 million.
-If you have been accused of – or believe that you may face allegations of – bank fraud in Hillsborough County, retaining a Tampa bank fraud attorney is critical.
+If you have been accused of – or believe that you may face allegations of – this type of fraud in Hillsborough County, retaining a Tampa bank fraud attorney immediately is critical.
 Joffe Law, P.A. has an extensive team of dedicated federal criminal attorneys who are familiar with the complexities that surround cases involving financial fraud.

 How is federal bank fraud proven?

 To be convicted of federal bank fraud in the state of Florida, there are a few things that prosecutors must first be able to prove.

 - fraudulent pretenses:Prosecutors must prove that the defendant either attempted to successfully execute or successfully executed a scheme designed to intentionally defraud a financial institution for monetary gain or to gain other assets like property or other valuable materials.

 - willful intent: Accusers must show that the accused acted willfully and with clear intent to defraud an institution.

 - federal status: Prosecutors must also show that the institution in question was federally chartered and insured.